Executive Director - he/him/his

-As Curator of Environmental Life at the Missouri History Museum, David is responsible for the acquisition, research, interpretation, and care of artifact collections relating to transportation, agriculture, energy use, and natural resource exploitation and stewardship.
-David has worked in museum facilities management, exhibit production, education, and collections preservation for over 30 years.
-Having joined the board in 2002, he has served on the Policy, Board Development, and Fundraising and Development Committees and the Smart Growth Action Team.
-He began serving as President in 2008.
+As Curator of Environmental Life at the Missouri Historical Society, David is responsible for the acquisition, research, interpretation, and care of artifact collections representing environmental concerns, including transportation, agriculture, energy use, and natural resource exploitation and stewardship.
+His work documenting regional watershed history culminated in the Missouri History Museum's landmark Mighty Mississippi exhibit.
+A Board member of MCE since 2002, as well as past President, he has served on the Policy, Board Development, Fundraising and Development Committees, and the Smart Growth Action Team.

 Board of Directors